JustTanwa/netsuite-mcp-custom-tool/README.md

 3. Custom Tool not found was an issue that I ran into when deploying the example tools, it looks a couple hours trying to figure out why the tool wasn't visible in `tools/list` message to the MCP server even though the SDF said it was successfully deployed.
 Turns out the issue was a typo, I only found this by comparing MCP Sample Tools' files so glad that NetSuite shared the source files for that SuiteApp.
 To deploy tools, you need to set XML property `exposeto3rdpartyagents` to `T`, since the typo was "exposeto3rdpartyagent", the custom tool I created was never deployed.

+4. Update: I wanted to try to make those "vibe coded" application for Netsuite using AI agent and environmental set up.
+So first challenge was to make sure that AI could call command line tool such as "suitecloud-cli" and I ran into an issue that because I was using git-bash the PATH variable was not resolved properly for my "suitecloud-cli" and I could not get the Copilot to call python script either.
+So I had to switched to using PowerShell instead.
+With the combination of Copilot instruction file and pre-arranged scripts, I was about to test prompting creation of script using Copilot, with auto deployment and testing via RESTlet.

 ## Credits

 [awesome-netsuite-ai](https://github.com/michoelchaikin/awesome-netsuite-ai) - This is a really helpful repository containing collection of NetSuite community guides and insights with NetSuite Connect AI and Custom Tool.